-The Parliamentary process is ongoing, but the changes that affect operators are proposed to come into effect on 1 September 2025.
+The changes that affect operators will come into effect on 1 September 2025.

 Cemeteries and Crematoria NSW (CCNSW) will be providing information and training sessions and publishing guidance materials ahead of 1 September 2025 to provide a deeper understanding of what will change for operators, including opportunities to ask questions.